 Middle years BEd post-degree professional program (PDPP)

 You’ll take 30-units of specified education courses in four terms over a sixteen-month period.
-Included are two teaching practica of 6 weeks and 9 weeks.
-You may view the program outline in the UVic calendar.
+Included are two teaching practica of six and nine weeks.
+See the program outline.

 After completing this program, you’ll be eligible for the Bachelor of Education degree and a BC teaching certificate.